Today’s Topic: Helping Your Child Deal with a Bully

 Step 2: Don’t be the Hero

 From there, I want you to think about not being the hero.
 It’s actually better to stand back and not dive right into this situation.
-I talked to a woman not too long ago who is in charge of helping kids get into college.
-She specializes in helping athletes get recruited to college.
-She said the number one thing that you can do to help your kid get into college is to let them fail.
+I talked to a woman not too long ago who is in charge of helping athletes get into college.
+She said the number one thing that you can do to help your child get into college is to let them fail.

 It’s Not Your Job to Fix It